Reviewing Power Assets (OTCMKTS:HGKGY) & Nuvve (NASDAQ:NVVE)

 |N/A

-This is a breakdown of recent ratings and target prices for Power Assets and Nuvve, as reported by MarketBeat.
+This is a breakdown of current recommendations and price targets for Power Assets and Nuvve, as reported by MarketBeat.

 |Sell Ratings